 Padre Pio – The Matchmaker

-We visited Ortrud and Dr. Germain Bianchi at their home in Somers, Connecticut.
-They spoke to us about their memories of Padre Pio.
+We visited Ortrud and Dr. Germain Bianchi at their home in Somers, Connecticut and they spoke to us about their memories of Padre Pio.
+We published their story in our book: Pray, Hope and Don’t Worry: True Stories of Padre Pio Book I by Diane Allen.
 Their story follows:

 My name is Ortrud Bianchi and I was born in 1945 in Ronsperg, Czech Republic, the youngest of six children.
 Several months after my birth, we settled in a small town in Germany.
 My parents, Sieplinde and Erhard Schumann divorced when I was five years old.
 There was no religious atmosphere in our home but I did receive religious instruction in school as well as the sacraments of the Catholic Church.
 On rare occasions, my brother and I attended church.
 Watching my mother’s difficult life as a divorcee convinced me that I would remain single.